csisl/pycards/README.md

 python3 flashcards study_file.txt
 ```

-## study_file.txt
+## Q/A file
-This file should contains a series of questions followed by an answer.
+This file (study_file.txt) should contains a series of questions followed by an answer.
 *flashcards* will read this file and display each question one at a time, then when ready, the answer.